Coat of arms of Croatia

 The coat of arms of the Republic of Croatia (Grb Republike Hrvatske) consists of one main shield and five smaller shields which form a crown over the main shield.
-The main coat of arms is a checkerboard (chequy) that consists of 13 red and 12 white fields.
+The main coat of arms is a checkerboard that consists of 13 red and 12 white fields (called in blazon Chequy of twenty-five gules and argent).
 It is also informally known in Croatian as šahovnica ("chessboard", from šah, "chess").
 The five smaller shields represent five different historical regions within Croatia.
+The checkerboard as a heraldic symbol of Croatia was introduced in the late 15th century, and officially since 1527 election in Cetin, replacing the original coat of arms of the Kingdom of Croatia and Dalmatia.

 Official description

 Croatian law describes the coat of arms as follows: